Find a home

 Leaseholder frequently asked questions

-- How do I pay my annual service charge?
+- How do I pay my leasehold charges?

 When you pay your service charge, please ensure that the invoice number is quoted with all payments.